ibm-cloud-docs/containers/cs_loadbalancer.md

               topologyKey: kubernetes.io/hostname
     ```
     {: codeblock}

+You can find the complete example in [this IBM Cloud deployment pattern blog](https://www.ibm.com/blogs/bluemix/2018/10/ibm-cloud-kubernetes-service-deployment-patterns-4-multi-zone-cluster-app-exposed-via-loadbalancer-aggregating-whole-region-capacity/).
 </br>
 **Unsupported scheduling algorithms**:
 * Destination Hashing (`dh`) - The destination of the packet, which is the load balancer IP address and port, is used to determine which worker node handles the incoming request.
 However, the IP address and port for load balancers in {{site.data.keyword.containerlong_notm}} don't change.
 The load balancer is forced to keep the request within the same worker node that it is on, so only app pods on one worker handle all incoming requests.